kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/introduction-technical-skills.md

 to become comfortable both software engineering tools and statistical concepts.
-For instance, you will need to master of a wide variety of technical skills that include using a text editor and a terminal window and testing and debugging a Python program or a Jupyter notebook.
-Once you understand those basic skills you will need to learn how to apply statistical techniques in the context of a Python program.
+For instance, you will need to master of a wide variety of technical skills that include using a text editor and a terminal window and testing and debugging a Python program or a using an interactive Jupyter notebook.
+Once you understand those basic skills you will need to learn how to understand statistical concepts and then apply them in the context of a Python program.

 Recognizing that you will need to be good at both software engineering and statistics can be overwhelming and ultimately lead you to wonder how you can